cdap-guides/cdap-flow-guide/README.rst

   $ mvn clean package

-Note that the remaining commands assume that the ``cdap-cli.sh`` script is available on your PATH.
+Note that the remaining commands assume that the ``cdap`` script is available on your PATH.
 If this is not the case, please add it::

   $ export PATH=$PATH:<CDAP home>/bin

 If you haven't already started a standalone CDAP installation, start it with the command::

-  $ cdap.sh start
+  $ cdap sdk start

 We can then deploy the application::

-  $ cdap-cli.sh load artifact target/cdap-flow-guide-<version>.jar
+  $ cdap cli load artifact target/cdap-flow-guide-<version>.jar
-  $ cdap-cli.sh create app DiskPerformanceApp cdap-flow-guide <version> user
+  $ cdap cli create app DiskPerformanceApp cdap-flow-guide <version> user

 Next we start the flow::

-  $ cdap-cli.sh start flow DiskPerformanceApp.DiskPerformanceFlow
+  $ cdap cli start flow DiskPerformanceApp.DiskPerformanceFlow

 Note that there is one instance of the ``Detector`` Flowlet running and two instances of the ``Tracker`` Flowlet running::

-  $ cdap-cli.sh get flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowReadDetector
+  $ cdap cli get flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowReadDetector 1
-  1

-  $ cdap-cli.sh get flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowDiskTracker
+  $ cdap cli get flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowDiskTracker 2
-  2

 We can scale out our application and increase the number of ``Tracker`` Flowlets to four::

-  $ cdap-cli.sh set flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowDiskTracker 4
+  $ cdap cli set flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowDiskTracker 4
   Successfully set flowlet 'DiskPerformanceFlow' of flow 'slowDiskTracker' of app 'DiskPerformanceApp' to 4 instances

-  $ cdap-cli.sh get flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowDiskTracker
+  $ cdap cli get flowlet instances DiskPerformanceApp.DiskPerformanceFlow.slowDiskTracker 4
-  4

 Scaling your application is easy in CDAP!
 Now we can manually send enough slow disk events to the diskReads stream to get a disk classified as a slow disk::

-  $ cdap-cli.sh send stream diskReads \''disk1 1001'\'
+  $ cdap cli send stream diskReads \''disk1 1001'\'
-  $ cdap-cli.sh send stream diskReads \''disk1 1001'\'
+  $ cdap cli send stream diskReads \''disk1 1001'\'
-  $ cdap-cli.sh send stream diskReads \''disk1 1001'\'
+  $ cdap cli send stream diskReads \''disk1 1001'\'
-  $ cdap-cli.sh send stream diskReads \''disk1 1001'\'
+  $ cdap cli send stream diskReads \''disk1 1001'\'
-  $ cdap-cli.sh send stream diskReads \''disk1 1001'\'
+  $ cdap cli send stream diskReads \''disk1 1001'\'

 Next we start the service::

-  $ cdap-cli.sh start service DiskPerformanceApp.DiskPerformanceService
+  $ cdap cli start service DiskPerformanceApp.DiskPerformanceService

 The Service exposes a RESTful API that allows us to display all slow disks and the timestamp at which they were flagged as a slow disk.
 Make the request to query slow disks::